Expergefactor/CS2-Suite/README.md

 From rapid access to a cell's known service area to researching a missing 3G cell, the _CS²-Suite_ instantly unlocks tens-of-millions of otherwise untapped measurments.
 Backfill missing data for your casework, paint that intelligence picture without leaving your desk, locate those devices that need finding!
 With the _CS²-Suite_ in your corner, you’re empowered to make rapid, dynamic interpretations to inform those critical operational decisions.

-Due diligence is a must.
+Due diligence is essential!
 Always check results against your original data and official analytical products before acting on any intelligence derived from _CS2-Suite_

 _CS²-SUITE_ IS A CAPABILITY ENHANCEMENT TOOL.
 NOTHING DERIVED FROM _CS²-SUITE_ IS INTENDED AS EVIDENCE. _CS²-SUITE_ WILL POINT YOU IN THE DIRECTION OF ORIGINAL SOURCE DATA WHICH SHOULD ALWAYS BE RETAINED FOR EVIDENTIAL USE IN ACCORDANCE WITH YOUR STANDARD PROCEDURES.